Quantum eigenvalues and eigenfunctions of an electron confined between conducting planes: Introduction

 \section{Introduction}

-Confined quantum systems have long been the subject of various studies \cite{DeBoer} \cite{Macd}.
-Here we consider the quantum solution to the problem of an electron confined between the grounded planes of an infinite capacitor.
+We consider the quantum solution to the problem of an electron confined between the grounded planes of an infinite capacitor.
 To solve that quantum problem we need the potential of the electron in that configuration.
 This electrostatic problem of finding that potential is an old one.
 While it is not explicitly in Maxwell's "A Treatise on Electricity and Magnetism" it is perhaps implicitly contained in the problem of image charges in the presence of a conducting sphere, when the radius is allowed to go to infinity \cite{Dick1} \cite{Dick2}.

 In 1929 Kellogg \cite{Kellogg} considers the problem of calculating the potential at any location (x, y, z) in the space between two parallel conducting planes where a unit charge is located at $(c,0,0)$ with $0<c<L$.
 Table~\ref{tab:convergence} illustrates the convergence of the truncated image-charge series toward the closed-form result in Eq.~(\ref{digamma}).